rehanapatel/CFG/README.md

 - merges
 - useful files

-In this repository are the example files I've used for the tutorial and a folder of images that you'll seecrop up in the *README* :).
+In this repository are the example files I've used for the tutorial and a folder of images that you'll see crop up in the *README* :).
 This tutorial assumes you've already created a remote repository and linked itto a local repository on your local machine (laptop, PC).
 Happy Coding!

 ## How to Use Git Status
 ![Git Status Tutorial](images/gitStatus.jpg)